Paleogenomics/IBDGem/README.md

 if the number of individuals is small (i.e. fewer than 50).
 Thus, it is recommended in this case that the user provides allele frequencies calculated from a larger reference panel (such as the 1000 Genomes) in a separate file via the  ```--allele-freqs``` option.
-This is important when running the program under the regular, non-LD mode, where likelihoods of the IBD0 model are calculated on a per-site basis rather than per-haplotype and are thus more dependent on allele frequencies.
+This is important when running the program under the regular, non-LD mode, where likelihoods of the IBD0 & IBD1 models are calculated on a per-site basis rather than per-haplotype and are thus more dependent on allele frequencies.
-Similarly, in LD mode, it is important to provide at least 50 samples as reference genotypes to accurately model the IBD0 state.
+Similarly, in LD mode, it is important to provide at least 50 samples as reference genotypes to accurately model the IBD0 & IBD1 states.

 2. When running IBDGem under LD mode, it is important to make sure that the genotype individuals that are used as background are *unrelated* to each other and to the Pileup individual.
 If there is